larannma/notification_telegram_bot/README.md

 After that go to project directory in terminal
 Then write in the terminal:
+(You need to have: 'python 3.12' or above)
 ```
 $ pip install -r .\requirements.txt
 ```